rusoblanco/terraform-gcp/README.md

 # Steps
 ## Create Project

-On the Gcloud web interface, create a project attached to the billing account provided by TCK Financial Team.
+On the Gcloud web interface, create a project attached to the billing account.

 It's highly recommended that the Project ID must be like a composed short name like "client-project": myproj-web, myproj-api o something like that, because that ID will be reused on each resource deployed.
 Be free to set the description as you need.